wh-alice/mig_visualstudio/vs/misc/how-to--provide-custom-toolbox-items-by-using-interop-assemblies.md

 ---
-title: "How to: Provide Custom Toolbox Items By Using Interop Assemblies | Microsoft Docs" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
+title: "How to: Provide Custom Toolbox Items By Using Interop Assemblies" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"